spencerchubb/nissy/README.md

 ## What is Nissy?
 Nissy is a tool for the Fewest Moves Challenge (FMC).
 It helps you find good EOs, DRs, and HTRs while using niss.

-NISS stands for Normal Inverse Scramble kSwitch, and it is a very common technique for FMC.
+NISS stands for Normal Inverse Scramble Switch, and it is a very common technique for FMC.
 This tool is essentially a Rubik's Cube solver that can get you to a given state using niss.

 Sebastiano Tronto created the original nissy that this website is based on.
 You can learn more here.